varshh10/AI-enabled-Resume-Screening/README.md

 - `static/`: Static files (CSS, images, etc.) for the web application.
 - `SmartBridge Assignment Folder/`: Folder containing SmartBridge Assignments.
 - `Datasets for Assignments/`:Folder consisting of Datasets used for Assignments.
+- `Demo Link For Project/`: Consists of the demo video link for the project.

 ## Additional Resources